 Land borders between Uzbekistan and neighbouring states are often closed at short notice.
 If travelling by road you should check in advance whether the borders are open.

 Road conditions and driving standards are poor.
 Rural roads are particularly treacherous, including in the Tian Shan and Fan Mountains.
-Driving at night is dangerous because the roads are unlit and vehicles share the roads with livestock and animal draw carts.
+Driving at night is dangerous because the roads are unlit and vehicles share the roads with livestock and animal drawn carts.
 Security checkpoints are common.
 Access to service stations can be limited in rural areas.
 Landmines are present near the border with Tajikistan.
 For further advice, see our road travel page.

 Drivers are charged a fee to bring motor vehicles into Uzbekistan.
 Payment is collected at border crossings and varies according to the length of stay.
 Travel to Termez on the Afghan border and areas of Surkhandarya in the south-east require an official permit.